corekraft/flow-linter-sfcli/README.md

 }
 ```

-### Loading Custom Rules
+### Loading Custom Rules (Re-architecture in-progress)

-To load custom rules using the Lightning Flow Scanner Core, you can utilize the `path` attribute within the rules section of your configurations.
+To load custom rules using Flow Linter Core you can utilize the `path` attribute within the rules section of your configurations.
 This attribute allows you to specify the path to your custom rule class, enabling seamless integration of organization-specific rule definitions into the scanner's ruleset.

 ```json
 {